-Dr. Hao Zou is currently a Vice President and Global Portfolio Manager at Pacific Investment Management Company (PIMCO).
-He also serves as a Board Director, Secretary-Treasurer and Finance Committee Chair of the Marconi Society and an advisor to several rising star California tech startups.
+Dr. Hao Zou is currently a global portfolio manager and permanent member of the Americas Portfolio Committee at Pacific Investment Management Company (PIMCO).
+He also serves as a Board Director, Secretary, and executive commitee member of the Marconi Society and an advisor to several rising star California tech startups.
 He is President of Stanford Business School Alumni Association in Orange County and Secretary of Tsinghua University Alumni Association in Southern California.

 Before joining PIMCO, he has represented Stanford University in various national and international telecommunication standards committees for more than three years and co-developed next-generation network standards to bring faster Internet to billions of users.
 He has served as a reviewer, panelist and opening speaker for 10+ top-tier technology conferences and journals.
 His research expertise encompasses systematic, relative value and global macro investment strategies, dynamic resource allocation, optimization, information transmission, and their applications in various interdisciplinary areas.
 He is a Fellow of the Tau Beta Pi Engineering Honor Society and former President of Tau Beta Pi’s Stanford Chapter.